cldwalker/rbenv-travis/README.md

 ## Description

-Run tests for ruby project in current directory based on its .travis.yml, translating rvm rubies to rbenv equivalents.
+Run tests locally for your ruby project based on its .travis.yml, translating rvm rubies to rbenv equivalents.
 Assumes you have git and are running on a clean git repository.

 ## Install

     $ mkdir -p ~/.rbenv/plugins
     $ cd ~/.rbenv/plugins
     $ git clone git://github.com/cldwalker/rbenv-travis.git

     # Ping me if you'd like me to gemify this project
     # $ gem install rbenv-travis

 ## Usage